IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/costing/process_costing_sslw.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Pressure vessels cost is based on the weight of the vessel, the cost of platforms and ladders can be included, and the cost of internal packing or trays can be calculated as well.

-This method constructs by defaul the cost of pressure vessels with platforms and ladders, and trays cost can be calculated if trays= `True`.
+This method constructs by defaul the cost of pressure vessels with platforms and ladders, and trays cost can be calculated if trays = `True`.
 This method requires a few arguments to build the cost of vessel.
-We recommend using this method to cost reactors (`StoichiometricReactor`, `CSTR`` or `PFR``), flash tanks, vessels, and distillation columns.
+We recommend using this method to cost reactors (`StoichiometricReactor`, `CSTR`` or `PFR``), flash tanks, vessels, and distillation columns ('*' corresponds to the default options):

 * vertical:
     * `False`\*
     * `True`

 * material_type
     * 'CarbonSteel'\*
     * 'LowAlloySteel'